-Neil M. Koehler has served as Chief Executive Officer, President and as a director since March 2005.
+Neil M. Koehler served as our Chief Executive Officer and President, and as a director, since March 2005.
+Mr. Koehler became our Co-Chief Executive Officer and Co-President in May 2020.
 Mr. Koehler is a co-founder of PEI California and served as its Chief Executive Officer since its formation in January 2003 and as a member of its board of directors from March 2004 until its dissolution in March 2012.
 Prior to his association with PEI California, Mr. Koehler was the co-founder and General Manager of Parallel Products, one of the first ethanol production facilities in California, which was sold to a public company in 1997.
 Mr. Koehler was also the sole manager and sole limited liability company member of Kinergy, which he founded in September 2000, and which is one of our wholly-owned subsidiaries.
 Mr. Koehler has over 30 years of experience in the ethanol production and marketing industry in the Western United States.
 Mr. Koehler is the Chairman of the Board of Directors of the Renewable Fuels Association and is a nationally-recognized speaker on the production and marketing of renewable fuels.
 Mr. Koehler has a B.A. degree in Government from Pomona College.